elshera/Finantial-Calculator/README.md

 # Finantial-Calculator
-Tool used to calculate, credits, saving-plans, pensions, fund.
+Tool used to calculate, loans, saving-plans, pensions, fund.